Ice-Coffey/Tiktok-Goal-Widget/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 This is a widget for followers and Sub goals for Tiktok on OBS.
-Currently in development and improvements will be made as time goes on.
+Currently in production and may not function properly.

 ## Install